 Runoff represents precipitation returning to the sea or to the inland bodies of water.
 It is that portion of the precipitation that appears in surface streams.
 It consists, in ever varying proportions, of both surface runoff and ground-water runoff, or effluent seepage.
-There has been considerable difference in the use of terms relating to runoff, but it is suggested that the "overland runoff" be used to designate the water flowing over the land surface before it reaches a definite stream channel; the term "surface runoff" to designate the water that reaches the stream as overland runoff, in contrast to the groundwater runoff; and the term "direct runoff" to designate the surface runoff that has not been retarded by storage on the surface as snow or ice or in a lake or other body of standing water.
+There has been considerable difference in the use of terms relating to runoff, but it is suggested that the "overland runoff" be used to designate the water flowing over the land surface before it reaches a definite stream channel; the term "surface runoff" to designate the water that reaches the stream as overland runoff, in contrast to the groundwater runoff; and the term "direct runoff" to designate the surface on the surface as snow or ice or in a lake or other body of standing water.